adioshun/gitBook_DeepDrive/ref05kitti.md

 - 3단계로 구분 되어 있다. `Our 3D object detection and orientation estimation benchmark is split into three parts: `

+##### 가. average precision (AP)
-###### First, we evaluate classical 2D object detection by measuring performance
+- First, we evaluate classical 2D object detection by measuring performance
 	- using the well established **average precision (AP)** metric as described in [16].

 - Detections are iteratively assigned to ground truth labels starting with the largest overlap, measured by bounding box intersection over union.

-We require true positives to overlap by more than 50% and count multiple detections of the same object as false positives.
+- We require true positives to overlap by more than 50% and count multiple detections of the same object as false positives.

-We assess the performanceof jointly detecting objects and estimating their 3Dorientation using a novel measure which we called the averageorientation similarity (AOS), which we define as:
+- We assess the performance of jointly detecting objects and estimating their 3D orientation using a novel measure which we called the **average orientation similarity (AOS)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTg3MTI4MDFdfQ==
+eyJoaXN0b3J5IjpbMTcwODY1NDA3Nl19
 -->